 Proof from the Past

-At the 2012 London Olympics, 1/5 of athletes said their oral health damaged performance for the games.
+At the 2012 London Olympics, 1/5 of athletes said their oral health damaged their performance for the games.

 The trend is not new.
 At the 1984 Olympics, Michael Jordan had to sit on the sidelines due to a significant dental issue.
 A more extreme example happened during the 2008 Games.
-Alan Campbell, a British rower, had an abscessed tooth in the final months leading up to competition.
+Alan Campbell, a British rower, had an abscessed tooth in the final months leading up to the competition.
 The infection spread to his knee, forcing him to have surgery and keeping him from training for six weeks.
 After placing fifth in the finals, Campbell admitted his tooth played a role in the disappointing finish: “I certainly would have gone quicker.”

 The Plan for Rio

 Since 2004, dentists and volunteers have worked to provide free care to athletes and team officials.
 The initiative continues at the 2016 Rio de Janeiro Olympics.
 The clinic will have 8 dental chairs; in addition to X-ray machines, root canal specialists and surgical facilities.
-The clinic will also provide mouthguards and on-site dentists during competition.
+The clinic will also provide mouthguards and on-site dentists during the competition.

 The hope is that athletes return home as more than Olympians—but as oral health advocates.